 The cost for a home inspection can vary greatly.
 Smaller houses are cheaper to inspect and larger houses are more expensive.
 Costs vary depending on the region of the country you are in and living costs.
 Different inspectors have different rates as well.

-What happens to earnest money if a contract is cancelled due to a home inspection?
+What happens to the earnest money if a contract is canceled due to a home inspection?

 Most contracts are written so that the buyer can cancel the contract and get their earnest money back if certain things happen.
 If it a buyer has an inspection contingency written into the contract, they have a certain amount of time to complete an inspection.
 If the buyers cancel their contract because of the inspection and they notify the seller before their inspection contingency expires, they will receive their earnest money back most of the time (HUD is an exception I will go into more detail later).

-Does a contract automatically get cancelled after a failed home inspection?
+Does a contract automatically get canceled after a failed home inspection?

 - Seller agrees to make repairs to a home.
 Many times a seller will agree to make repairs to a house after an inspection is done.
 The seller may agree to make all the repairs the buyer asks for or negotiate to make some of the repairs.